Bachelor Thesis

 Type of teaching and language of instruction: Lecture with exercises and exam preparation, German

-5 ECTS Mathematics 1BPrerequisites: School knowledge about vectors and linear systems of equations
+Prerequisites: School knowledge about vectors and linear systems of equations

 Learning Outcomes: Students acquire the competence to describe our environment mathematically and to explain various phenomena from a few simple basic facts.
 The students master the handling of linear systems of equations, vectors, matrices and complex numbers.
 Students are able to solve simple mathematical problems independently and to comprehend logical conclusions.
 Students are able to formulate and systematically solve simple engineering and economic problems in mathematical notation.